DavidMercier/NIMS/doc/models.rst

 Indentation contact topography
 -------------------------------

+Indentation contact area is not usually estimated by experiments, given the fact that many possible errors can be induced during the post-mortem topography measurement (small size of residual indent, elastic or plastic recovery...), by atomic force microscopy (AFM) or scanning electron microscopy (SEM) for example.
+To extract contact area from AFM or SEM measurements, it is advised to use softwares with dedicated tools (e.g.: http://gwyddion.net/) [#Mercier_2018]_.

+The best should be to estimate the contact area during the indentation test, by optical observation through a transparent indenter [#Feng_2007]_ or a microscope in situ indentation test [#Guillonneau_2019]_.

+For those reasons, contact area is most of the time estimated using contact depth evolution, given a geometrical relationship.

 The indentation total depth is rarely equal to the indentation contact depth.
 Two kind of topography can occur: